schachmat/wego/README.md

 ##Installation

-To Install the wego binary into your `$GOPATH` as usual, run:
+To install or update the wego binary into your `$GOPATH` as usual, run:
 ```shell
 go get -u github.com/schachmat/wego
 ```

 ##Setup

 0. Run `wego` once.
-You will get an error message, but the `.wegorc` config file will be generated in your `$HOME` folder (it will be hidden in some file managers).
+You will get an error message, but the `.wegorc` config file will be generated in your `$HOME` directory (it will be hidden in some file managers due to the filename starting with a dot).
 0. __With a [forecast.io](http://forecast.io/) account__ (new default)
-    * Create your account on https://developer.forecast.io/
+    * Create your account on https://developer.forecast.io/register
-    * Your `.wegorc` file should have followings values :
+    * Update the following `.wegorc` config variables to fit your needs:
     ```
       backend=forecast.io
-      location=37.8267,-122.423
+      location=40.748,-73.985
-      forecast-api-key=72cd4..8a
+      forecast-api-key=YOUR_FORECAST.IO_API_KEY_HERE
     ```
 0. __With a [Worldweatheronline](http://www.worldweatheronline.com/) account__
     * Worldweatheronline no longer gives out free API keys. [#83](https://github.com/schachmat/wego/issues/83)
-    * Your `.wegorc` file should have followings values :
+    * Update the following `.wegorc` config variables to fit your needs:
     ```
       backend=worldweatheronline.com
       location=New York
-      wwo-api-key=72cd4..8a
+      wwo-api-key=YOUR_WORLDWEATHERONLINE_API_KEY_HERE
     ```
-0. You may want to adjust other preferences, and choose if you want to use metric or imperial units.
-Save the file
+0. You may want to adjust other preferences like `days`, `units` and `…-lang` as well.
+Save the file.
-0. Run `wego` once again and you should get the weather forecast for the current and next 2 days.
+0. Run `wego` once again and you should get the weather forecast for the current and next few days for your chosen location.
 0. If you're visiting someone in e.g. London over the weekend, just run `wego 4 London` or `wego London 4` (the ordering of arguments makes no difference) to get the forecast for the current and the next 3 days.
+Unfortunately that does not currently work with the forecast.io backend, as it only supports latitude,longitude location specification.

 You can set the `$WEGORC` environment variable to override the default config file location.